Phase Estimation with Compressed Controlled Time Evolution: Asymptotic scaling of Riemannian Circuit Optimization

 \section{Asymptotic scaling of Riemannian Circuit Optimization}

 As we argue in Sec. \ref{sec:sec3}, our TICC protocol achieves the same asymptotic scaling of RQC-opt, which we conjecture to be near-optimal in Sec. \ref{sec:sec2}.
-In this section, we show that there exists such a translationally invariant, brickwall circuit; which approximates the time evolution unitary with error $\epsilon$ and whose depth scales as given in Eq. \ref{eq:rqc_scaling}.
+In this section, we show that there exists such a translationally invariant, brickwall circuit $W$; which approximates the time evolution unitary $e^{-iHt}$ with error

+where $\|.\|$ is the spectral matrix norm and whose depth scales as given in Eq. \ref{eq:rqc_scaling}.
 Then, we demonstrate the convergence behavior of RQC-opt to such an optimum, through numerical simulations. \begin{theorem}[Existence of local approximants {\cite{Haah_2021}}] For any 2-local lattice Hamiltonian $H$ on a lattice $\Lambda$ of dimension $D$ and $L^D=N$ qubits, any simulation time $t>0$, and accuracy parameter $0<\epsilon<1$, there exists a 2-local circuit $W$ with total gate count

 and depth